-Component PI Scoring issues SG60 SG80 SG100 Translocation Translocation Management 2.6.2 There is a strategy in place for managing translocation s such that the fishery does not pose a risk of serious or irreversible harm to the surrounding ecosystem. (a) Translocation management strategy in place There are measures in place which are expected to protect the surrounding ecosystem from the translocation activity at levels compatible with the SG80 Translocation outcome level of performance (PI 2.6.1).
+Component PI Scoring issues SG60 SG80 SG100 Z.6.2 There is a strategy in place for managing translocatic s such that the fishery does not pose a risk serious or irreversible harm to the surroundin There is a strategy in place for managing translocation s such that the fishery does not pose a risk of (a) Translocation management strategy in place There are measures in place which are expected to protect the surrounding ecosystem from the translocation activity at levels compatible with the SG80 Translocation outcome level of performance (PI 2.6.1).
 There is a partial strategy in place, if necessary, that is expected to protect the surrounding ecosystem from the translocation activity at levels compatible with the SG80 Translocation outcome level of performance (PI 2.6.1).
-There is a strategy in place for managing the impacts of translocation on the surrounding ecosystem. (b) Translocation management strategy evaluation The measures are considered likely to work based on plausible argument (e.g., general experience, theory, or comparison with similar fisheries/speci es).
+There is a strategy in place for managing the impacts of translocation on the surrounding ecosystem. (b) Translocation management strategy evaluation The measures are considered likely to work based on plausible argument (e.g., general experience, theory, or comparison with similar fisheries/species).
 A valid documented risk assessment or equivalent environmental impact assessment demonstrates that the translocation activity is highly unlikely to introduce diseases, pests, pathogens, or non-native species into the surrounding ecosystem.
 An independent peer-reviewed scientific assessment confirms with a high degree of certainty that there are no risks to the surrounding ecosystem associated with the translocation activity.